4 Reasons Why You Should Never Use “Facilitator and Trainer” Interchangeably

 What is the difference between a trainer and a facilitator?

-When should I use a facilitator instead of a trainer?
+When should an organization use a facilitator instead of a trainer?

 When is a trainer the better choice?

-Can one professional be both a trainer and a facilitator?
+Can one person be both a trainer and a facilitator?

-How do I decide which role my session needs?
+How do I decide whether my session needs a trainer or facilitator?